Northstrix/Splashed-Push-Notifications/README.md

 Simple, splashed push notifications created from templates I found on CodePen.

-Test them out at https://northstrix.github.io/Splashed-Push-Notifications/
+Check them out at https://northstrix.github.io/Splashed-Push-Notifications/

 Alternatively, you can play with the notifications on Codepen: